tibetan-nlp/annodoc/depgram.md

 layout: entry
 title: Dependency grammar
 ---
-Our annotation guidelines follow the UD project in privileging content words over function words.
+Our annotation guidelines follow the [Universal Dependencies](http://universaldependencies.org/) project in privileging content words over function words.
 Instead of linking a predicate to the function word (for example, the case marker) that marks its argument, we link the predicate to the content head word (for example, the head noun) of the argument.
 Function words then depend on the content words which they "modify".